We sparkle, we shine and we're as beautiful as we are fragrant.

 — Agraria founders Stanford Stevenson and Maurice Gibson

-Over the years, a loyal fan base helped Agraria lead
+Over the years, a very loyal fan base helped Agraria lead the American

 "I thought Fifty-Seventh Street was Heaven.
 I smelled the